 Besides, there seems to be an inherent contradiction behind this advocacy.
 The report and the editorial both are praising basically what is the same old diet that governments around the world have been pushing since the late 1970s, a diet that is correlated with an epidemic of chronic diseases.
 The journal’s own editors seemingly admit that they see it as a forced choice between “a healthy diet” and “balancing planetary resources” — one or the other but not both.
 Or rather, since many of them don’t follow their own advice (more on that further down), it’s good health for the rich shoved onto the malnourished shoulders of the poor.
 This interpretation is indicated by how the report simultaneously acknowledges certain foods are healthy even as those very foods are supposed to be restricted.
 Then the authors suggest that vitamin supplementation or fortification might be necessary to make up for what is lacking.
 This is further supported by the words of Walter Willet, one of EAT-Lancet’s main advocates — he argues that, “If we were just minimising greenhouse gases we’d say everyone be vegan”, a highly questionable claim as the data is off, but Willett has also been reported as acknowledging that, “a vegan diet wasn’t necessarily the healthiest option”.
 The EAT-Lancet report itself actually discusses the health benefits of animal foods.
 Such a deficient diet can’t honestly be called healthy when it requires nutritional supplementation because the food eaten doesn’t fully nourish the body.
 Sure, if you want to be a vegan for moral reasons to save the planet or whatever, more power to you and be sure to take vitamins and hope you don’t become to malnourished and sickly.
 But let’s be clear that this has nothing to do with good health.

 Other than the ethics of meat-eating, why is this dietary regimen near-vegan in its restriction of animal foods?
 It’s not always clear, in the report, when a dietary suggestion is intended to promote human health or intended to promote planetary health (or maybe something else entirely).
 Are they really trying to save the world or simply hoping to prop up a collapsing global order?
 And what does this mean in practice?
 “Here is another question,” tweeted Troy Stapleton, “If one were to provide a patient with advice to eat a “plant based diet” should the patient also be given information that this advice is based on environmental concerns and not their health?”
 This is a serious set of questions when it comes to sustainability.
-This EAT-Lancet diet of high-carbs and processed foods is guaranteed to worsen the chronic diseases that are plaguing us, as Walter Willet has argued himself (see below), and the rapidly rising costs of healthcare because of this could bankrupt our society.
+This EAT-Lancet diet of high-carbs and processed foods is guaranteed to worsen the chronic diseases that are plaguing us, as Walter Willet has argued himself (see below), and the rapidly rising costs of healthcare because of this could bankrupt our society — not to mention healthcare has a much more vast carbon footprint than does animal food production.
 That is the opposite of sustainable, even if one ignores the moral quandary of giving people bad health advice in the hope that it might save the planet, despite the lack of evidence supporting this hope.

 The claims about a healthy diet are suspect for other reasons as well.
 “The Achilles heel of the proposal?,” asks Tim Noakes and then continues, “Most must surely realise that this cannot be healthy in the long term.”
 For a key area of health, “Our brains NEED animal foods.
 They’re 2/3 fat and can’t function without DHA.
 It also needs Vitamins B12, K2, A & Iron.
 They’re ONLY in animal foods & without them we have major brain issues.
 The spread of veganism is pouring fuel on the mental health crisis fire” (Carnivore Aurelius).
 The EAT-Lancet diet is similar to the macrobiotic diet and that is worrying.
 Why do mainstream authorities have endless praise for plant-based diets?
 There is no consistent evidence of greater health among vegetarians and vegans, and much evidence in favor of meat consumption.
 In some comparisons, they fare better while, in others, they do worse.
 And on average, they are middling in health outcomes, and middling isn’t overly impressive in our disease-ridden society.
 The data shows that vegans and vegetarians take twice as many sick days as meat-eaters, have lower sperm counts, etc. This might explain why there are more, three times to five times more in fact, ex-vegans and ex-vegetarians than still practicing vegans and vegetarians — 84% going back to meat and most of those after only a year on the diet, and the largest percentage cited concerns about declining health as the motivating reason.
 American ‘vegetarians’, on average, eat one serving of meat a day and this involves most who identify as vegetarian, particularly common while drunk which includes a third (37%) of them, but I’ve been surprised by how many vegans and vegetarians I’ve come across who somehow don’t consider fish to be animals and so eat them freely.
 In responding to accusations of fad diets, David Gillepsie summarizes the nutritional failure of plant-based diets as potentially some of the worst fad diets: